giacomopiccinini/spectrs/README.md

   --spec-type power \
   --colormap viridis

-# Process all WAV files in a directory
+# Walk a directory and process all WAV files, placing output files alongside WAV files
 spectrs audio_folder/

+# Walk a directory and process all WAV files, placing output files in another directory
+# with the same nested structure (if any) of the input directory
+spectrs audio_folder/ --output-dir processed_audio_folder/

 # See all available options
 spectrs --help